tzing/tugboat/docs/index.rst

 Make sure you have an Argo Workflow manifest ready.
 It should be a valid YAML file.

-For testing, you can use this minimal example which has a few issues:
+For testing, you can use this minimal example:

 .. code-block:: yaml
    :caption: whalesay.yaml
    :linenos:
+   :emphasize-lines: 6,17

    apiVersion: argoproj.io/v1alpha1
    kind: Workflow
    metadata:
      generateName: test-
    spec:
+     entrypoint: ducksay
      templates:
        - name: whalesay
          inputs: